astral-sh/ruff/docs/configuration.md

 Usage: ruff [OPTIONS] <COMMAND>

 Commands:
-  check                      Run Ruff on the given files or directories
-                                 (default)
-  rule                       Explain a rule (or all rules) config                     List or describe the available configuration
-                                 options
-  linter                     List all supported upstream linters clean                      Clear any caches in the current directory and
-                                 any subdirectories
-  generate-shell-completion  Generate shell completion format                     Run the Ruff formatter on the given files or
-                                 directories
-  server                     Run the language server version                    Display Ruff's version help                       Print this message or the help of the given
+  check    Run Ruff on the given files or directories (default) rule     Explain a rule (or all rules) config   List or describe the available configuration options linter   List all supported upstream linters clean    Clear any caches in the current directory and any subdirectories format   Run the Ruff formatter on the given files or directories server   Run the language server version  Display Ruff's version help     Print this message or the help of the given subcommand(s)
-                                 subcommand(s)

 Options:
   -h, --help     Print help